ZXL-616/YOLOv8-LS/README.md

 This is an improved model based on YOLOv8 for road damage detection, featuring lightweight and scale-aware enhancements.

 ## CODE：
-you can get the official  YOLOv8 code at https://github.com/ultralytics/ultralytics,get the pruning code at https://github.com/VainF/Torch-Pruning
+you can get the official  YOLOv8 code at https://github.com/ultralytics/ultralytics, get the pruning code at https://github.com/VainF/Torch-Pruning

 and then add our improvement code to the project.